 - Stop by our office at 88 Merchants Row in Rutland.
 We are on the third floor of the Asa Bloomer State Office Building.

 We offer a variety of dates and times for WIC Clinics, including early and evening hours.
 We also host WIC Clinics at a variety of locations including Rutland, Poultney, Brandon, and Castleton.
 To find out more, call the Rutland District office at 802-786-5811 option 2.

 Below are just some of the many benefits of enrolling in Vermont WIC with the Rutland District office.

 We offer a variety of learning opportunities to help you keep your family healthy.
 See a monthly calendar of nutrition education opportunities offered in the area or call 802-786-5811 .
-Some opportunities include the following:
+Among the opportunities available throughout the year are:

-- Baby Shower– Every spring the Rutland Local Health Office hosts a baby shower for WIC.
+- Baby Shower– Every May, the Rutland Local Health Office hosts a baby shower for WIC.
 Join the WIC peer counselors, other moms and moms-to-be for prizes, snacks, breastfeeding support and fun!

-- Secrets of Baby Behavior and Cues – We offer this class to help you learn how to recognize hunger cues, sleep patterns, reasons for crying, and solutions to common concerns.
+- Secrets of Baby Behavior and Cues – These classes are offered every month to help you learn how to recognize hunger cues, sleep patterns, reasons for crying, and solutions to common concerns.

 - Farm to Family – Every June and July, the Farm to Family Program gives WIC participants coupons for free, locally grown, fresh vegetables and fruits from farmers’ markets.
-Click here for a list of markets authorized to accept coupons in 2017.
+See the complete list of markets authorized to accept coupons in 2019.

-- Growing Gardens – Once it’s time to get our gardens growing, join us to plant seeds and learn how to grow your very own garden.
+- Growing Gardens – Every spring, once it’s time to get our gardens growing, join us to plant seeds and learn how to grow your very own garden.
 It’s something you will be able to enjoy all summer long!